Moudi Hubeishy, MD

 ACEP has provided an EUS fellowship curriculum that most programs follow.
 Overall, you are required to obtain at least 1,000 scans during the year, participate in image review and Q&A sessions, submit a scholarly project, prepare ultrasound-related lectures, attend a national ultrasound meeting, and perform hands-on teaching to medical students, residents, and physicians in other specialties.
 In addition, you will likely work as a part-time attending in the emergency department to help fund your residency position.

 Board certification afterwards?

-While the possibility of accreditation for EUS is being explored, this fellowship is not currently recognized by the ACGME as a certified subspecialty in EM.
-There is debate in the specialty of EM about the utility of outside certification (eg, ARDMS) in EUS.
-ACEP "strongly opposes the use of any non-emergency medicine external certification process to validate competency in the use of emergency ultrasound."
+This fellowship is not currently recognized by the ACGME as a certified subspecialty in EM.
+Instead, ABEM offers a Focused Practice Designation (FPD) in Advanced Emergency Medicine Ultrasonography (AEMUS).
+There is debate in the specialty of EM about the utility of outside certification (e.g., ARDMS) in emergency ultrasound.
+ACEP “strongly opposes the use of any non-emergency medicine external certification process to validate competency in the use of emergency ultrasound.”

 Average salary during fellowship

 The average salary during fellowship varies.
 Some programs pay fellows commensurate to their PGY level and also allow you to moonlight.
 Others fund the fellowship by paying you as a part-time faculty member.
 You should discuss salary with each specific site you are considering.

 Highly desired geographic locations and programs can be competitive.
 The number of positions and applicants vary from year to year.
 In the past few years, there have been more spots than applicants, but this may not predict future years.

 Many programs require that you are EM-trained and either board-eligible or board-certified.
 Additionally, applicants should have some basic exposure to ultrasound and meet the RRC requirements for POCUS in residency.
 There are IM- and FM-based programs as well, although these are the minority.